 If your power jack does not use wires to transfer power, then you will pretty much have to use a soldering iron.
 Again, you want to get the exact power jack that fits your motherboard.
 You will have to remove the whole motherboard because you will have to desolder from the bottom side.
 That is where all the connectors are located.

 First, identify all the bits that belong to the power jack.
-Next, use your soldering iron and desoldering wire to heat up the solder on the power jack in order to remove it.
+Next, use your soldering iron and desoldering wire to heat the solder on the power jack to remove it.
 After you removed most of the solder, use pliers to pry it off or use a screwdriver to push it out from the other side.

 Now that the old, broken power jack is out, it is time to put the new one in.
 Thankfully, soldering a power jack is a simple and straightforward process.
 You just have to put the new one in exactly where the old one was.
 Make sure that all the legs went through the holes.
 Turn the motherboard over and use a little bit of solder and a soldering iron to solder on the new power jack.